-Since the latter part of 2020, the corn market continues to experience positive indicators pushing corn prices to an eight-year high.
-Chinese demand for corn is strong as China continues to rebuild their swine population following the swine flu, which decimated the swine population several years ago.
+Driven by several supply and demand factors, selling prices for all of our major products improved during the second quarter of 2021 compared to the same quarter of 2020.
+As for our agricultural business, corn prices reached an eight-year during the first half of 2021 and we are benefiting from strong farmer economics.
+Chinese demand for corn continues to be strong as China continues to rebuild their swine population following the swine flu, which decimated the swine population several years ago.
 This demand for feed is expected to remain robust as China has moved to large institutional hog farms for which the demand for feed is significant.
-Secondly, approximately 40% of domestic corn demand comes from ethanol, an additive to gasoline, which has continued to rebound since the second quarter of 2020 as vaccines are rolled out, stay-at-home orders are lifted and demand for gasoline continues to improve.
-As corn prices increase, fertilizers generally follow suit as growers seek to apply more fertilizer to increase yields.
-Furthermore, farm income last year, aided by government subsidies, was at its highest levels since 2014, which further supports fertilizer pricing.
-Also, as discussed below, during February 2021, many areas of the U.S. experienced severe cold weather, negatively impacting the availability of natural gas while the demand for natural gas increased from electrical utilities, businesses and residents in certain regions of the country.
-These factors resulted in a shortage of natural gas, causing prices for the commodity to rise significantly and industrial users to be severely curtailed on their requirements.
-Many nitrogen producers were forced or elected to idle their plants.
-With the supply of nitrogen products in the U.S. tight prior to the cold weather, we believe that these recent widespread production disruptions, coupled with unplanned outages in the global market, have substantially reduced the available supply of nitrogen to the U.S. market and further increased the fertilizer pricing outlook in the near term.
-Overall, improvements in fertilizer demand and pricing are being somewhat tempered by higher natural gas costs thus far in 2021 as compared to 2020.
+In addition, domestic corn demand to produce ethanol continues to rebound since the second quarter of 2020 as vaccines are rolled out, stay-at-home orders are lifted and demand for gasoline continues to improve.
+As corn prices increased, pricing for fertilizers followed suit as growers sought to apply more fertilizer to increase yields.
+Also entering into the second quarter of 2021, the supply of nitrogen products in the U.S. was tight due to winter storm Uri and the resultant severe cold weather experienced in many areas of the U.S. that caused many nitrogen producers to idle their plants during February 2021.
+Additionally, wet weather across the Midwest and Southern Plains regions in May has resulted in the spring planting season extending into July and that combined with other factors discussed above has led to continued strong pricing thus far in July that is expected to continue throughout 2021 and into 2022.
+However, improvements in fertilizer demand and pricing are being somewhat tempered by higher natural gas costs thus far in 2021 as compared to 2020.